Chart Color Schemes

 Samford Valley features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 87.5% of all households, including 45.7% couples with children, 34.3% couples without children, and 7.1% single parent families.
-Non-family households comprise the remaining 12.5%, with lone person households at 11.2% and group households at 1.3%.
-The median household size is 3.0 people, larger than the Greater Brisbane average of 2.9.
+Non-family households comprise the remaining 12.5%, with lone person households at 11.2% and group households making up 1.3%.
+The median household size is 3.0 people, which is larger than the Greater Brisbane average of 2.9.

 Frequently Asked Questions - Households